UtrechtUniversity/campylobacter-crisprscape/README.md

 2024-09-12:
   - CCTyper does not work from conda installation (https://github.com/Russel88/CRISPRCasTyper/issues/55)

+  - CCTyper cannot handle gzipped fasta files as input, so the input files need to be uncompressed

   - RFPlasmid does not work from local install (file not found, permission denied) or conda installation (`rfplasmid --initialize` fails to download database files)